X-Ability/CygwinWM/README.md

 ## Prerequisite

-MODYLAS is freeware, but is not allowed to be redistributed.
+MODYLAS is a freeware, but is not allowed to be redistributed.
 X-Ability Co.
 Ltd. has special permission to distribute it as a binary package.
 If you want to install MODYLAS, download MODYLAS_1.0.4.tar_1.gz manually and put it in src folder.
 If you don't need to install MODYLAS, comment out the line that calls InstallMODYLAS in cygwin_setup.sh.